andreaskdk/firkant/README.md

 In 2009 Google Labs launched an experimental project called Google Squared, which had a very similar focus to this.
 The project was discontinued in 2012 and it is fairly difficult to find much information on how it worked.

+## Data Exploration

+How is data explored?
+Suppose we have a dataset that we know very little about.
+There are a number of different approaches to getting to know more about this.
+These usually involve a mixture of querying, inspecting and perhaps visualizing the dataset.
+Firkant is a tool which aides explorative querying of a dataset based on examples.
+This is an alternative to the *pipes and filters* approach or the *SQL* query approach.

 ## Lists

 Let's start with lists